pipeops-dev/docu-docs/docs/User Guides/For Developers/dev-deployment-procedures.md

 ### Step 4: Celebrate Your Swift Deployment!

 Congratulations!
 You have successfully deployed your React application using PipeOps.
-Your app is now live and accessible to your users worldwide.
+Your app is now live and accessible to your users.

 ![8.png](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//12/8_101262a786.png)